mikemaccana/anchor-by-example/src/pages/docs/onchain-voting.md

 ```shell
 anchor init onchain-voting
 ```
-## Program's Code
+## Program Code
-Let's write our first instruction `init_vote_bank` which let us to store all of our votes in a new account on the Solana blockchain.
+Let's write our first instruction handler `init_vote_bank` which let us to store all of our votes in a new account on the Solana blockchain.
 ```rust
 use anchor_lang::prelude::*;
 declare_id!("Fg6PaFpoGXkYsidMpWTK6W2BeZ7FEfcYkg476zPFsLnS");